 Welcome to my web page!
-Use the links above to find resources on graduate study and advising at Michigan State University and information on our doctoral students and graduates in music education.
+Use the links to the left to find resources on graduate study and advising at Michigan State University and information on our doctoral students and graduates in music education.

 There is also a link to a page devoted to the distribution of clinic and workshop materials, handouts, research presentations, and other music education resources.
 All materials are offered free of charge and may be duplicated as needed, with proper citations and acknowledgements.